soundasleep/stormcloak.games/_posts/2026-06-26-update-2-steam-summer-sale.md

 ---

-Since [Update 1: The Materials Update](/2026/04/04/update-1-live) was released, we haven't stopped, and we're now entirely focused on the next update out.
+Since [Update 1: The Materials Update](/2026/04/04/update-1-live) was released, we haven't stopped, and we're now entirely focused on the next update.
 The final scope has been decided, all of the major content is being balanced and polished, tutorials are being written, and the finish line is in sight... including these mysterious objects: